 I am happy to supervise students working on the religious and political history of England and western Europe between c.800 and c.1200, particularly in the following areas:

 - Kingship and governance

 - Charters and diplomatic

 - Apocalypticism and prophecy

 - Feudalism and the 'Feudal Revolution/Transformation'

 External impact and engagement

 I enjoy sharing my knowledge and enthusiasm with a wider audience.
-I have spoken to a variety of local groups, including the Exeter branch of the Historical Association, the Exeter Cathedral, the Boniface Link Group (Crediton) and the South West Trust.
-My AHRC-funded project on 'Forging Memory: Falsified Documents and Institutional History in Europe, c.
-970-1020' will see these contacts expand, and will be capped off with an exhbition at the local Cathedral (provisionally: May 2019).
+I have spoken to a variety of local groups over the years, including the Exeter branch of the Historical Association, the Exeter Cathedral, the Boniface Link Group (Crediton) and the South West Trust.
+This past year, my AHRC-funded project on 'Forging Memory: Falsified Documents and Institutional History in Europe, c.
+970-1020' organised an exhbition on 'Forging the Past in Medieval Exeter' at the local Cathedral (May 2019).

 Contribution to discipline

 - Fellow of the Royal Historical Society (2014–)